drstearns/tutorials/src/goslicemap/index.md

 names = append(names, "Chang")
 ```

 Note that we re-assign the `names` variable to the return value of `append()`.
-The underlying array naturally has a fixed length, and it may be full, so the `append()` function might need to allocate a new larger array to hold the new element.
+The underlying array naturally has a fixed length, and it may be full, so the `append()` function might need to allocate a new larger array to hold the new value.
 If so, the `append()` function will allocate a new larger array, copy the elements from the original array to the new array, and return a new slice pointing to the new underlying array.
 The old array and slice then fall out of scope and are eventually garbage collected.
-If the underlying array has a enough capacity to hold the new element, `append()` will simply put the value into the next available element and return the original slice.
+If the underlying array has a enough capacity to hold the new value, `append()` will simply put the value into the next available element and return the original slice.

 ## Iterating Slices